SpudNiche/ECE471/README.md

 # ECE471
 Embedded Systems

-Here be the place that I store all of my ECE 471 projects for the Fall Semester of 2016.
+This is the place where I stored all of my ECE 471 projects for the Fall Semester of 2016.
 Enjoy, folks.
 It's ~fairly terrible~ decent c code.

-Niche